UltimateTimmeh/dotfiles/README.md

 This is my personal dotfiles repository.
 Feel free to use anything you see here, but do so at your own risk!

-## Fresh install guide.
+## Fresh install quickguide.

-Following is a step-by-step guide of what you have to do to install this dotfiles repository after a fresh installation of your system.
+Following is a quick step-by-step guide of what you have to do to install this dotfiles repository after a fresh installation of your OS.
 This guide was created assuming a fresh installation of Debian Stretch with XFCE4 desktop environment.